RamithaW/product-explorer/README.md

 ## Improvements & Notes

+#### Functionality

+- Search: Although the requirement was to search for product price, description & title, I have also included the ability to search by Id since, all the price, description & title was the same for all products in the database
+-

 #### App Resilience
 In terms of handling the internet connection, the implementation contains a screen that is displayed when there is a network error (or any other error for the moment) where the user is informed and has the capability to reload the screen.
 This can be further improved to give more details of the error that took place, such as the lack of internt connectivity or error server error.